 Oxford Robotics Institute past and present at ICRA 2019 in Montreal!
-Back Row: Ioannis Havoutis, Matt Gadd, Roberto Aldera, Chris Prahacs, Horia Porav, Paul Newman, Ingmar Posner, Rob Weston, Adrián Peñate Sánchez, Tim Tang Front Row: Marco Camurri, Perla Maolino, Maurice Fallon, Sarah Cen, Alex Bewley, Will Maddern More to follow...
+Back Row: Ioannis Havoutis, Matt Gadd, Roberto Aldera, Chris Prahacs, Horia Porav, Paul Newman, Ingmar Posner, Rob Weston, Adrián Peñate Sánchez, Tim Tang Front Row: Marco Camurri, Perla Maiolino, Maurice Fallon, Sarah Cen, Alex Bewley, Will Maddern ORI are regular attendees at ICRA, having sent members as far back as the Millennium Conference in 2000.
+We love this opportunity to not only engage with the latest research but also to reconnect with our friends in the robotics community.
+While the editorial board is always innovating the format of the conference, the quality of the proceedings proved no exception to the norm.
+A battery of fluid poster sessions allowed our researchers to wander through a charged environment and engage in ad hoc style with papers on a range [...]

 The ORI Running Group On Sunday the 11th of May, ORI's finest athletes embarked on the Oxford Town and Gown 10 Kilometre race.
 This motley bunch consisted of Bruno, Oiwi, Simon V and Stephen K. It was a fine May morning and it appeared that the masses would be out for the spectacle and sunshine.
 So as to give the crowds (and ourselves) something to enjoy, we decided we would each try and achieve a personal best time.
 Bruno and Stephen set their goal at below 55 minutes while I myself (ever the optimist) decided to try and get below 45 minutes.
 Knowing what times we wanted to achieve and a few choice words of wisdom from me, we each lined up in the relevant starting area.
 Before we knew it the starting gun sounded and we were off!
 The first part [...]